Multiply Robust Causal Mediation Analysis with Continuous Treatments

 \section{Abstract}

-In many applications, researchers are interested in the direct and indirect causal effects of an intervention on an outcome of interest.
-Mediation analysis offers a rigorous framework for the identification and estimation of such causal quantities.
-In the case of binary treatment, efficient estimators for the direct and indirect effects are derived by \citet{tchetgen2012semiparametric}.
-These estimators are based on influence functions and possess desirable multiple robustness properties.
-However, they are not readily applicable when treatments are continuous, which is the case in several settings, such as drug dosage in medical applications.
-In this work, we extend the influence function-based estimator of \citet{tchetgen2012semiparametric} to deal with continuous treatments by utilizing a kernel smoothing approach.
-We first demonstrate that our proposed estimator preserves the multiple robustness property of the estimator in \cite{tchetgen2012semiparametric}.
-Then we show that under certain mild regularity conditions, our estimator is asymptotically normal.
-Our estimation scheme allows for high-dimensional nuisance parameters that can be estimated at slower rates than the target parameter.
-Additionally, we utilize cross-fitting, which allows for weaker smoothness requirements for the nuisance functions.
+In many applications, researchers are interested in the direct and indirect causal effects of a treatment or exposure on an outcome of interest.
+Mediation analysis offers a rigorous framework for identifying and estimating these causal effects.
+For binary treatments, efficient estimators for the direct and indirect effects are presented by Tchetgen Tchetgen and Shpitser (2012) based on the influence function of the parameter of interest.
+These estimators possess desirable properties such as multiple-robustness and asymptotic normality while allowing for slower than root-n rates of convergence for the nuisance parameters.
+However, in settings involving continuous treatments, these influence function-based estimators are not readily applicable without making strong parametric assumptions.
+In this work, utilizing a kernel smoothing approach, we propose an estimator suitable for settings with continuous treatments inspired by the influence function-based estimation strategy.
+Our proposed approach employs cross-fitting, relaxing the smoothness requirements on the nuisance functions and allowing them to be estimated at slower rates than the target parameter.
+Additionally, similar to influence function-based estimators, our proposed estimator is multiply robust and asymptotically normal, allowing for inference in settings where parametric assumptions may not be justified.